Skip to main content

 Different Practices Train Different Parts

 Different traditions and practices strengthen different parts of the loop.
 Mindfulness is often strong at training noticing.
+Somatic and breathwork practices are often strong at training regulation.
 Reflective practices can strengthen choosing.
 Environmental design and reduced versions can help with closing the gap.
 Some practices are narrower, helping with one part of the loop.
 Others are more integrated, training return as a broader skill across multiple stages and conditions.

 What matters is not just whether a practice helps, but which part of the loop it strengthens and how well that training holds under real conditions.